bernie-skipole/webparametrics/docs/index.md

-step 12, place static files under /var/www/html
+## Place static files under /var/www/html

 On the VPS, copy static html files from the webparametrics repository and place these under /var/www/html, owned by root